-This is a new research area for all transport sectors and, as such also for Hyperloop, with the advantage of the possible application of these mechanisms already at the early design phase.
+This is a new research area for all transport sectors and, as such also for Hyperloop, with the advantage of the possible application of these mechanisms already at the early design phase, particularly for non-safety critical applications.
+For safety critical functions the research pathways will be longer because a massive amount of data set would be needed to achieve SIL4 by using AI by making negligible the hazards of improper reactions to events uncovered in the AI training data.

-3.10.2.Innovations in communication and signalling
+4.10.2 Innovations in communication and signalling systems

-systems

 The applicability of the existing communication systems as well as the ones currently under development is a research area on its own.
 These systems have not been designed with the requirements imposed by the Hyperloop low pressure and high speed environment system.
 Therefore, further research and testing is required to determine the most suitable technologies.

-The following section describes the innovations planned by stakeholders in the field of communication and signalling systems in the railway (by Shift2Rai Joint Undertaking) and aviation (by SESAR Joint Undertaking) sectors.
+The following section describes the innovations planned by stakeholders in the field of communication and signalling systems in the railway (by Shift2Rail Joint Undertaking) and aviation (by SESAR Joint Undertaking) sectors.
 These provide a good set of references for the communication system in Hyperloop.
 In particular research areas are of interest.

-3.10.2.1.
-Smart, fail-safe communications and positioning systems
+4.10.2.1 Smart, fail-safe communications and positioning systems